RISCeirb/Risc-v-processor/readme.md

 - *Computer Organization and Design MIPS Edition: The Hardware/Software Interface* by David A. Patterson and John L. Hennessy
 - [ModelSim Installation Tutorial](https://www.youtube.com/watch?v=Ubcm996KKhU)
 - [Rars and Assembly in RISC-V](https://github.com/darnuria/esgi-riscv)
+- Use of CHAT GPT for some parts of TEST BENCH and README writing

 ## Common Issues